-Spatial Thermographic Imaging© non-invasively reveals anatomical details of breast tumors years before they are detectable with current screening methods, potentially enhancing breast cancer survival, reducing metastasis, and improving mortality.
+Spatial Thermal Imaging© non-invasively reveals anatomical details of breast tumors years before they are detectable with current screening methods, potentially enhancing breast cancer survival, reducing metastasis, and improving mortality.

 Breast cancer survival has steadily improved but, mortality rate and the incidences of metastasized breast cancer have essentially remained unchanged for decades.
 Mammography, does not detect tumors early enough, and while breast thermography detects signs of cancer much earlier, the signs are ambiguous.
 If screening for earlier detection of breast cancer remains the best hope for reducing metastasis and improving mortality, a change is essential.
 STI answers the need by identifying tumors while in their infant stages.